jabadymandry/github-flow/04-Database/02-Twitter/README.md

 from app.db import tweet_repository
 ```

-It's official, the tests are now broken :scream: But the `flask run` is still working :muscle:.
+It's official, the tests are now broken :scream: But the `flask run` is still working :muscle: !
 Let's continue bravely by instantiating our SQLAlchemy session we will use for all SQL queries (CRUD).

 ```python
 # app/__init__.py